Natural Environment Bill must not threaten conservation investment from game shooting

 BASC is encouraging all deer stalkers to take part in the formal consultation on the British Quality Wild Venison (BQWV) Scheme.

-The BQWV scheme is the UK’s first dedicated quality assurance standard for wild venison, designed to improve traceability, boost consumer confidence, and increase market demand.
+The BQWV scheme’s aim is to improve traceability, boost consumer confidence, and increase market demand.
 Developed with input from BASC and industry partners, the scheme could play a vital role in strengthening the value and reputation of wild venison across the UK.

 A stronger, more trusted venison market can deliver: